Cabbage Collars: DIY Steps To Prevent Root Maggots

 What Are Cabbage Root Flies?

 Adult cabbage root flies look a lot like bristly houseflies only slightly smaller.
 They’re about 1 centimeter long with bristly hairs all over their gray bodies.
-This European species is now found across much of North American and up into southern Canada.
+This European species is now found across much of North America and up into southern Canada.

 Cabbage root flies overwinter in the soil as pupae.
-When spring arrives, they pupate into adults, feed on flower nectar, and go onto breed and lay eggs over the course of the next five to six weeks.
+When spring arrives, they pupate into adults, feed on flower nectar, and go on to breed and lay eggs over the course of the next five to six weeks.

 Also Read: 7 Health Benefits Of Cabbage